How to get an LLC loan

 - Company information.
 Company’s name and address, tax ID or EIN number

 - Company financials.
-Two years of balance sheets, profit and loss statements, cash flow projections, income tax returns and business bank statements
+Two years of balance sheets, profit and loss statements, cash flow projections, income tax returns and business bank account statements

 - Legal documents.
 Articles of incorporation, business license and proof of business insurance (if applicable)